• Skip to primary navigation

 Before we get to the recipes for ground beef it’s a good idea to learn how to cook ground beef properly.
 Knowing this will help you make the best ground beef recipes possible.

 The first thing you want to do is make sure to look for fresh ground beef.
-I like to get mine from Crowd Cow because it comes from small farms and is frozen when it’s first ground so when I pull it out to cook it I know it’s fresh.
+I like to get mine from either Thrive Market or Crowd Cow.
+Both have great ground meat and it comes straight to your door.

-If you are buying your ground beef from the grocery store be sure to look for bright red beef and look for the sell-by-date that is furthest from the day you are shopping.
+If you are buying your ground beef from the grocery store be sure to look for the sell-by-date that is furthest from the day you are shopping.
 Also, be sure where you are buying the ground beef is cold and make meat your last stop before the checkout line to help keep it cold.

 Another thing to know before cooking your ground beef is how lean it is.
 85/15 is a good all-around ground beef but since it’s quite lean you will want to add some fat when cooking.
 If you get a fatty cut, especially something like wagyu, you may not need any fat added to the pan.